A national movement to make 21st century learning a reality for all students

 - Influence national discourse around the future of our nation’s schools

 - Make a compelling case for why change is needed, and how a locally-developed Portrait of a Graduate is a key lever for change in a school community

 - Work with school system leaders in the design process through on-site consultation, online tools, and resources like PortraitofaGraduate.org

 Join the Movement!
 Send Us Your Portrait of a Graduate

-Send us your Portrait for sharing in our Gallery.
-And then, here's what you can do next to keep the momentum going toward making 21st century learning a reality for all students:
+Send your district's Portrait for sharing in our Gallery.
+And then, keep the momentum going toward making 21st century learning a reality for all students:

 - Share the movement with 3 colleagues by inviting them to participate at PortraitofaGraduate.org.

 - Tweet your support by using this hashtag: #21by2021